How to Become a Freight Broker: Your Ultimate Infographic Guide

 6. Get a Freight Broker Bond

 As just mentioned in the previous section, to get your MC authority from the FMCSA, you need to obtain a freight broker bond, or a BMC-84 bond.
-If you’ve been following the freight news, you’re probably aware that back in 2013, the bond requirement was raised to $75,000 to ensure high industry standards and accountability.
+The bond requirement was raised to $75,000 back in 2013 to ensure high industry standards and accountability.